Meet Christ's Non-staff Governors

 Peter Sharp entered teaching in 2004 having studied sciences at Cambridge and Imperial.
 He has taught science in a number of schools (state and private) and is currently Director of Teaching and Learning at Westminster School.
 He moved to Twickenham five years ago and he and his wife attend St Mary Magdalene Church in Richmond where he learnt about Christ’s School.
 He has particular interests in teaching & learning, the professional development of teachers and life-long learning.

-Rowan Woodward is a parent governor with 2 children at the school.
-She has been a governor at Christ's for 7 years and before that, was a governor for 8 years at her children's local primary school, Marshgate Primary.
-She has lived locally in Richmond for nearly 20 years.
+Rowan Woodward is a co-opted Governor with 1 child left at the school in the sixth form - 2 having previously graduated.
+She has been a governor at Christ's for 10 years and before that, was a governor for 8 years at her children's local primary school, Marshgate Primary.
+She has lived locally in Richmond for over 20 years.
 Her professional background includes a degree in Production Engineering and Management from Loughborough University and a career in computer programming and business systems implementation at one of the top 10 consulting firms.
 She currently runs a local bookkeeping business.
 She is passionate about education and strongly believes in supporting her local community.
-She enjoys travelling and has a life-long love for Gymnastics.